 For example: Bob registered for 4 classes—each worth 3 credits—making him a full-time student in fall.
 Three of his classes (9 credits) begin on August 20 and the other class starts October 1.
 In this case, Bob will only receive aid for 9 credits at first.
 The remaining financial aid will not be disbursed until the student begins the other 3 credits on October 1.

 Stale-dated refund policy

 Cuesta disburses your funds to BankMobile according to the rules listed above.
-If you do not claim these funds, we will continue to attempt to give you these funds for 240 days from the date of the original disbursement.
+If you do not claim these funds and you are still eligible to receive them, we will continue to attempt to give you these funds for 240 days from the date of the original disbursement.
 After that date, we will modify your award and return your funds to their source.